FusionAuth/fusionauth-site/site/_posts/2022-10-30-spring-and-fusionAuth.md

 <!--more-->

 The application itself is very simple: It will let users sign up via FusionAuth and give them access to a "secret" area where their FusionAuth profile is displayed to them via OpenID Connect (OIDC).
 With these basics in place, you'll see how FusionAuth works and how it can extend the application to do whatever you need.
-You can, as always, [skip ahead and view the code](https://github.com/fusionauth/fusionauth-example-java-spring).
+You can, as always, [skip ahead and view/run the code](https://github.com/fusionauth/fusionauth-example-java-spring).

 ## Prerequisites